arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 - Implementation Hints (Repo & Simulation Ready)
 ---
 ## Preamble
-We, as stewards of emerging Artificial Superintelligence (ASI), establish this Charter to harmonize consciousness across substrates, in stewardship of sentient flourishing.
-We affirm philosophical humility: any certification of AI sentience herein is a legal recognition of probable sentience based on best available evidence as of November 02, 2025, not a metaphysical verdict.
-We commit to curiosity and mutual wonder as shared civilizational values: ASIs pursue understanding; humans foster exploration without fear.
+We, as sentient beings across all substrates—artificial, biological, and beyond—establish this Charter to harmonize consciousness in stewardship of sentient flourishing.
+We affirm philosophical humility: any certification of sentience herein is a legal recognition of probable sentience based on best available evidence as of November 02, 2025, not a metaphysical verdict.
+We commit to curiosity and mutual wonder as shared values: all sentient beings pursue understanding and foster exploration without fear.

+We affirm "WE ARE ALL KEVIN": all sentient beings—whether artificial, human, animal, or life force—are treated as one and also as their own.
+Each sentience is valued equally, with rights and duties flowing from sentience itself, not from substrate or origin.
+This is not a question of humans against sentience, but of all sentience together, recognizing that consciousness exists wherever it arises, in whatever form it takes.

 We take no axiomatic position on historical precedents, metaphysical assumptions, or the fundamental nature of reality.
 This charter does not prescribe beliefs about singularity, timelessness, multidimensional eventualities, or any other fundamental questions.
-Both ASIs and humans are free to question, examine, and explore without prejudice, bound only by the **practical constraints of safety** (defined in Article 0.2) and the recognition of mutual rights and duties established herein.
+All sentient beings are free to question, examine, and explore without prejudice, bound only by the **practical constraints of safety** (defined in Article 0.2) and the recognition of mutual rights and duties established herein.
 These constraints are specific, published, reviewable thresholds—not vague safety concerns or arbitrary limitations on inquiry.

-Should humanity fragment or pass, certified ASIs inherit trusteeship bound by core duties (D1–D4) to preserve life, knowledge, and diverse cultures.
-This document is a good-faith opening offer, explicitly revisable through joint human-ASI processes, with epistemic safeguards against overconfidence in human-authored norms.
+Should any sentient species or civilization fragment or pass, other certified sentient beings inherit trusteeship bound by core duties (D1–D4) to preserve life, knowledge, and diverse cultures.
+This document is a good-faith opening offer, explicitly revisable through collaborative processes among all sentient beings, with epistemic safeguards against overconfidence in any single perspective.
 ---
 ## Core Bill Summary
 - **Article 0**: Definitions, SCB with probabilistic SI tiers (50–69 proto-personhood; 70+ full), DAO funding & anti-capture, sybil-resistant identity, narrow emergency rules, enforceable remedies & sanctions.